avantrec/soco-cli/README.md

 - **`sleep_at <HH:MM:SS>`**: Sets the sleep timer to sleep at a time up to 24 hours in the future.
 For example, to set the speaker to sleep at 4pm, use `sleep_at 16:00`.
 - **`stop`**: Stop playback.
 - **`track`**: Return information about the currently playing track.
+- **`track_follow`**: Returns information about the currently playing track, and each subsequent track when the track changes.
+This action keeps running until cancelled using CTRL-C.

 ### Queue Actions